ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 * Meaning: Provides a short description of the sub-error.

-* Applicability: Indicates which Extended DNS Error Codes apply to this sub-error code.
+* Applicability: Indicates which Extended DNS Error (EDE) Codes apply to this sub-error code.

 * Reference: Provides a pointer to an IETF-approved specification that registered the code and/or an authoritative specification that describes the